 In 1989, the Internet already existed, but it was nothing like today's.
-The that we use today owes a large part of its appearance to Sir Tim Berners-Lee and its creation, the World Wide Web.
+The internet we use today owes a large part of its appearance to Sir Tim Berners-Lee and its creation, the World Wide Web.
 Internet traffic began 35 years ago with the work of Berners-Lee, Information Management: A Proposal.

 Berners-Lee did not want to change the world.
 He just wanted to create an easy way to share information at the European Organization for Nuclear Research, commonly known as CERN.
 His solution was an internet-distributed hypertext system.
 We know it as the Web.